Non sa che sia dolore, BWV 209

-Non sa che sia dolore (He knows not what sorrow is), BWV 209, is a secular cantata composed by Johann Sebastian Bach and first performed in Leipzig in 1747.
+Non sa che sia dolore (He knows not what sorrow is), BWV 209, is a secular cantata composed by Johann Sebastian Bach and possibly first performed in Leipzig in 1747.
 With Amore Traditore, it is one of the composer's only two settings of a text in Italian.

 History and text

 Internal evidence suggests that the text by an unknown librettist was not written before 1729.
 The text also contains clues as to the occasion for which it was written.
 It refers to Ansbach, Bavaria, and, somewhat confusingly given Bavaria's location, a sea voyage.
 Mincham draws attention to an interest in Ansbach in Italian music, and suggests that Bach would have known that the city was the home of Giuseppe Torelli at the end of the 17th century.
 However, while the identity of the person undertaking the voyage is not clear, it appears to be a German rather than an Italian.
 It has been suggested that Bach composed this cantata as a farewell for someone leaving Leipzig's academic community such as Johann Matthias Gesner (1691-1761) or Lorenz Albrecht Beck (1723-1768), both men having connections with Ansbach.

 Bach's autograph score does not survive.

 The cantata was first published in 1881 in the Bach-Gesellschaft-Ausgabe, the first complete edition of the composer's works.